sidristij/dotnetbook/book/en/ExceptionalFlow/2-Exceptions-Architecture.md

 ```

 Here, the user code calls a library method that, as we know, can throw `XmlParserServiceException` in some situation.
-And, as we know, this exception refers to inherited namespace `JetFinance.FinancialPipe.FinancialPipeExceptionBase`, which means that there may be some other exceptions — this time `XmlParserService` microservice creates only one exception but other exceptions may appear in future.
+And, as we know, this exception refers to the inherited namespace `JetFinance.FinancialPipe.FinancialPipeExceptionBase`, which means that there may be some other exceptions — this time `XmlParserService` microservice creates only one exception but other exceptions may appear in future.
 As we have a convention for creating types of exceptions, we know what entity this new exception will be inherited from and put an encompassing `catch` in advance.
 That enables us to skip all things irrelevant to us.

 How to build such a hierarchy of types?

   – First of all, we should create a base class for a domain.
 Let’s call it a domain base class.
 In this case, a domain is a word that encompasses a number of assemblies, combining them based on some feature: logging, business-logic, UI.
 I mean functional zones of an application that are as large as possible.
   – Next, we should introduce an additional base class for exceptions which must be caught: all the exceptions that will be caught using the `catch` keyword will be inherited from this base class;
   – All the exceptions indicating fatal errors should be inherited directly from a domain base class.
-Thus we will separate them from those caught on architecture level;
+Thus we will separate them from those caught on the architecture level;
   – Divide the domain into functional areas based on namespaces and declare the base type of exceptions that will be thrown from each area.
 Here it is necessary to use common sense: if an application has a high degree of namespace nesting, you shouldn’t do a base type for each nesting level.
 However, if there is branching at a nesting level when one group of exceptions goes to one namespace and another group goes to another namespace, it is necessary to use two base types for each subgroup;
   – Special exceptions should be inherited from the types of exceptions belonging to functional areas
   – If a group of special exceptions can be combined, it is necessary to do it in one more base type: thus you can catch them easier;